 Human Resources for the Pharmaceutical Sector

-After data collection and analysis, the four countries produced a report on the results, which was presented to all key stakeholders in their respective governments, including ministries of health, pharmacy councils and academic institutions.
+This assessment tool has been used in Haiti and four African countries: Ghana, Nigeria, Sudan, and United Republic of Tanzania.
 After a broad-based consultation process on how to translate the findings into action, each participant country produced its own Strategic Framework for Human Resources in the Pharmaceutical Sector.

-Evaluation des ressources humaines pharmaceutiques en Haïti et cadre stratégique de développement
+- Evaluation des ressources humaines pharmaceutiques en Haïti et cadre stratégique de développement

 - Assessment of the pharmaceutical human resources in Tanzania and the strategic framework